Tucker-Chatfield/Animdle/README.md

 <details open>
   <summary> How to Play </summary>
-1. Start the Game: Click the "Start Game" button to begin.
-A secret animal name will be randomly selected.
+1. Make a Guess: Use either the on-screen keyboard or your physical keyboard to enter a 5-letter animal name.
-2. Make a Guess: Use either the on-screen keyboard or your physical keyboard to enter a 5-letter animal name.
+2. Submit Your Guess: Press the "Enter" key or click the "Enter" button to submit your guess.
-3. Submit Your Guess: Press the "Enter" key or click the "Enter" button to submit your guess.
+3. To start a new game, click the "New Game" button when prompted.
 </details>

 <details>